xLoge/xLoge/README.md

 Im into computers and stuff... yeah I also like Anime and Jucie WRLD (but im like not depressive, hes just good).

+In case ur wondering, I also love the ganya so always down to smoke.

 #

 Im currently working on a big-integer library for C++ but progress is slow.